easegress-io/easegress/doc/developer-guide.md

 Easegress has four different *kind* of objects:
 1. **System Controllers** operate essential system-level activities.
 Every instance of Easegress launches exactly one instance of each kind of System Controllers after the very start.
 2. **Business Controllers** can be created and deleted using admin operations.
-Business Controller operate mainly other tasks than handling directly the traffic.
+Business Controllers operate mainly on other tasks than handling directly the traffic.
 3. **Traffic Gate** receives traffic of different protocols, and dispatches them to pipelines.
 4. **Pipeline** is a filter chain that handles traffic from the traffic gate.